FredKSchott/snowpack/CONTRIBUTING.md

 ## Pull Request Guidelines

-Checkout a topic branch from a base branch, e.g. `master`, and merge back against that branch.
+Checkout a topic branch from a base branch, e.g. `main`, and merge back against that branch.

 If adding a feature, it probably should have been brought up in a [discussion](https://github.com/snowpackjs/snowpack/discussions) instead before the PR was created.